meroxdotdev/meroxdotdev.github.io/_drafts/2025-06-23-homelab-tour.md

 - **LAN → WAN**: Allow all
 - **WAN → Internal**: Block all except exposed services

+### UPS #2

+- Used with pwrstat on GTi13 Pro with USB for safety shutdown all the proxmox&k8s cluster

+### Synology

+### Test enterprise server (Dell R720)

+- idrac
+- constantly changing my mind what to run here

 ### Proxmox

 The compute playground of my homelab - a small but mighty 3-node cluster spread across my mini PCs.